mitcho/shrimptest/readme.txt

 ShrimpTest is an A/B testing solution for WordPress under development at Automattic.
 For an introduction to this project, I invite you to read [Every blog has a purpose](http://shrimptest.wordpress.com/2010/06/01/every-website-has-a-purpose/).

-This version (1.0b1) is the feature-complete preview release.
+This version (1.0b2) is a release candidate.
 [Bug reports appreciated.](http://plugins.trac.wordpress.org/newticket?component=shrimptest)

 == Installation ==